Be careful with equity release or you could end up wasting money!

-While this total may vary per your selected lender and representation, you can expect to pay somewhere between £1500 to £3000 to release equity from your home.
+While the total might vary depending on your selected lender and representation, you can expect to pay somewhere between £1500 to £3000 to release equity from your home.

-The process is generally pretty stress-free with so much guidance, and the costs can be pulled from the equity released from your home.
+The process is generally pretty stress-free if you have guidance, and the costs can be pulled from the equity released from your home.

 Check this out!
 What is the Equity Release Process?

 When Do You Pay Your Equity Release Fees?